 YES PLEASE.
 These events don't exist without the support of volunteers.
-There will be many volunteer roles available such as course marshals, registration, aid stations, etc. ALL volunteers will automatically receive a free entry for themselves or a family member, into their choice of event distance for 2018.
-Please email firstname.lastname@example.org or SMS 0410 794 631 if you, or a friend / family member is interested in volunteering.
+There will be many volunteer roles available such as course marshals, registration, aid stations, etc. ALL volunteers will automatically receive a free entry for themselves or a family member, for the following year.
+If you would like to register to volunteer, please click the link on the home page.

 - 24. Is there public transport to / from the event?